olewhalehunter/kommissar/README.md

 * make bots
 * create web verification tests
 * control browsers from a shell/console/scripts
-* interactively develop browser applications
+* interactively develop browser applications with ParenScript (Lisp -> javascript)
 * use Emacs as an internet browser
 * combine web and local applications into a single runtime